Step 1 - Start by making a list of all your patient care experiences in the U.S. and abroad

 - Highlight positive experiences

-- Realize door is now open to any and all questions, especially during your future interviews
+- Understand that the door is now open to any and all questions, especially during your future interviews

-- Realize you may end up acknowledging participation in activities beyond your training/licensure
+- Realize you may end up acknowledging participation in activities beyond your training or licensure

-- Be prepared to explain what have learn about…
+- Be prepared to explain what you have learned about…

 - Potential harm to patients